 The next time your dog greets you when you come home, closely watch his tail.
-Scientists have discovered that a happy dog will wag harder to the right and an anxious dog will wag harder to the left.
+What a dog’s tail does speaks volumes, whether it’s rigid or swishing circularly, or if the dog’s tail is moving slowly or quickly.
+Tail wags are far more complicated than you might think.
+Now, add one more indicator to the list: the direction of the tail’s wag.
+Scientists have discovered that a happy dog will wag harder to the right, and an anxious dog will wag harder to the left.

 In humans, it’s well documented that the brain is divided into two cerebral hemispheres—left and right—which serve different functions and control opposite sides of the body.
 Most animals also demonstrate a difference between “left brain” and “right brain” functions.
 It is believed that the left brain in animals specializes in “approach and energy enrichment,” such as finding food.
 The right brain specializes in “withdrawal and energy expenditure,” such as fleeing in response to fear.
 Because the dog’s tail is located along the body’s midline, researchers questioned whether or not the tail displayed emotional asymmetry.